On $(t,r)$ broadcast domination of certain grid graphs: Broadcast Domination of Other Grid Graphs

 We will now induct on $r$.
 Let $(t,r)=(t,1)$ be our base case.
 Assume $n=4t-3r+1$ holds for $r$, Now we must show $n=4t-3(r+1)+1=4t-3r-2$ holds.
 Increasing $r$ to $r+1$ will require us to move our first tower one column to the left, so that vertices in the first columns have reception $r$.
 Vertices between the broadcasting towers that had reception $r$ now have reception $r-1$, so the second broadcasting tower must be shifted $2$ columns to the left.
 This results in a starting block being reduced by a total of $3$ columns, giving us $n=4t-3r-2$. \end{proof}

 Using Lemma \ref{kings_lattice_start_block}, we find an explicit formula for the domination number on the general finite king's grid graph. \kingmxn* \begin{proof} We first construct the dominating set on the king's grid graph.
 All towers are placed on row $\left \lceil \frac{m}{2} \right \rceil$, which ensures that the vertices in the rows above and below will have sufficient reception.
 We place the first broadcasting tower in the $t-r+1$ column, so that all vertices in the first column have reception $r$.
 We then place the second broadcasting tower so that we've constructed a starting block, as detailed in Lemma \ref{kings_lattice_start_block}.
+We note that in this construction, the second broadcasting tower is placed on the $2t-r^{th}$ column from the first broadcasting tower.
 We want to break the rest of the grid graph into these starting blocks, but we must consider the $r-1$ columns of overlap between the second broadcasting tower and the first broadcasting tower of the next block.
-Since we already know that the starting block has $4t-3r+1$ columns, we can create a larger block with $4t-3r + 1+r-1 = 4t-2r$ columns, and add in the $r-1$ columns for each of these blocks, except for the rightmost block; there are no towers to the right that contribute signal.
+As in Lemma \ref{vertex_overlap}, we must add $r-1$ to the number of columns $n$ to account for the overlap between the starting blocks.
+Therefore,